What Are The Side Effects Of A hair Transplant?

-What are hair transplant side effects and how long do they last?
-There are a few side effects associated with the modern-day FUT transplants and FUE hair transplants, most of which are temporary.
+There are a few hair transplant side effects associated with the modern-day FUT hair transplants and FUE hair transplants, most of which are temporary.
 With the latest advancements and techniques coupled with a highly skilled surgeon, any more permanent in nature side effects like scarring should be kept to a minimum and be a non-issue.
 More on that a little later in the article.
-Temporary side effects can include redness, swelling, numbness/loss of sensation, itchiness, pimples, bleeding, tenderness and shock loss.
+Temporary side effects can include redness, swelling, numbness/loss of sensation, itchiness, pimples, bleeding, tenderness, and shock loss.
 Let’s take a look at some of these temporary side effects individually.

 Redness